 - Diseases of the nervous system such as: stroke, tremor (Parkinson's).

-- Digestive system problems such as: weak sense of taste, reduced ability of the stomach and intestines to digest and absorb food, constipation.
+- Digestive system problems such as: a weak sense of taste, reduced ability of the stomach and intestines to digest and absorb food, and constipation.

 - Oral and dental problems such as: teeth falling out.